mhwlng/fipha/README.md

 The S1 button opens the menu.

+The last selected menu option is reloaded at startup.

 Use the right rotary encoder to scroll vertically.

 On the now playing screen :